aliciapflaumer/full-stack-project/checklist.md

 ## Rails Backend work

+# User

+1. [] Test that you can add a user via rails console
+2. [] Test that you can add a user via a curl request
+3. [] Confirm that users you add via curl/console exist in database

 September 23, 2017

-# User

-1. [] Scaffold user resource
-2. [] Run bin/rails db:migrate
-3. [] Test that you can add a user via rails console
-4. [] Test that you can add a user via a curl request
-5. [] Confirm that users you add via curl/console exist in database

 # Books

 1. [ DONE ] Scaffold book resource
-2. [] Run bin/rails db:migrate
+2. [ DONE ] Run bin/rails db:migrate
-3. [] Test that you can add a book via rails console
+3. [ DONE ] Test that you can create a book via rails console
-4. [] Test that you can add a book via a curl request
+4. [ DONE ] Test that you can create a book via a curl request
-5. [] Test that you can return all of a user's books via a curl request
+5. [ DONE ] Test that you can get all of a user's books via a curl request
 6. [] Test that you can update a book via a curl request
 7. [] Test that you can delete a book via a curl request